arogozhnikov/python3_with_pleasure/README.md

     - example  `def f(a, b, *, option=True):`
     - user won't be able to write something like `numpy.unique(arr, True)`, but has to specify name of parameter (`return_index=True`)
     - best mechanism so far that allows keep good combination of reliability and flexibility of APIs
-- `Enum`s are theoreticlly useful, but
+- `Enum`s are theoretically useful, but
     - string-typing is already widely adopted in the python data stack
     - `Enum`s don't seem to interplay with numpy and categorical from pandas
 - coroutines also *sound* very promising for data pipelining (see [slides](http://www.dabeaz.com/coroutines/Coroutines.pdf) by David Beazley), but I don't see their adoption in the wild.